Organic Teachers Academy For educators & land conservation professionals

 Self-paced work to be completed in Canvas.

 In-person lab.
-Arrive at the Tomandl Farm, Medford, WI, at 10:00 a.m. to complete hands-on activities.
+Arrive at 10:00 a.m. to complete hands-on activities.
+Details and location will be included in the class materials.
 Session ends at 3:30 p.m.
 Lunch is included.

 Mandatory hour-long, virtual session, to get an overview of topics the courses cover and to understand the course structure in Canvas (learning platform).